mveeprojects/springBoot_TFL/README.md

 Uses a local Mongo DB with default port (27017) so ensure Mongo is running locally before starting application.

-New endpoint added to view the history of a given line based on local mongo data __localhost:8080/linehistory?linename=Metropolitan__

 **TFL APIs**